-Cooperative banks belong to the oldest forms of the collective action in India playing essential role in the realization of the agricultural and in local development.
+Cooperative banks belong to the oldest forms of the collective action in India playing essential role in the realization of agricultural and local development.
 They serve both rural and urban population, and are main banks in India supporting development of agriculture and rural areas.
 Their key role is to give credits financing various rural based entrepreneurships.
 Agricultural credits play a number of significant functions of which the primary include the intensification and growth of the agricultural production.